Group Activities

 Please Note: We have temporarily suspended our monthly public meetups whilst we review our plans for the year.

-Whilst we're sorting thngs out you can keep in touch with what going on by following us on our Facebook Page.
+Whilst we're sorting things out you can keep in touch with what going on by following us on our Facebook Page.
 You might also like to check out our 'Big Issues' page...

 Book Group & Social Media